ktaylor63/southeast/site/content/wildlife/birds/red-cockaded-woodpecker.md

 ## Appearance

-The red-cockaded woodpecker (RCW) is a small bird measuring about 7 inches in length.
-Identifiable by its white cheek patch and black and white barred back.
+The red-cockaded woodpecker (RCW) is a small bird measuring about 8 inches in length, identifiable by its white cheek patch and black and white barred back.
 The males have a few red feathers, called a cockade.
 These red feathers usually remain hidden underneath black feathers between the black crown and white cheek patch unless the male is disturbed or excited.
 Female RCWs lack the red cockade.
 Juvenile males have a red 'patch' in the center of their black crown.
 This patch disappears during the fall of their first year at which time their cockades appear.

 {{< figure class="photo-center" src="/images/pages/red-cockaded-woodpecker-chicks.jpg" alt="Three red cockaded woodpecker chicks so young their feathers are just starting to emerge.
 Each bird has a series of bands around its legs for identification" caption="Red-cockaded woodpecker chicks are banded when they are 8-10 days old; with each chick receiving a unique combination of leg bands so that individual birds may be identified with spotting scopes.
 Photo © Robert B. Clontz, The Nautre Conservancy." >}}